Maithilishetty/maithilishetty.github.io/_publications/automatica.md

 compared to the original continuous-time UDE law.'
 date: 2020-06-18

 ---

-This paper proposes a discrete-time design for the robust control technique of Uncertainty and Disturbance Estimator (UDE), with studies on applications to real-world systems.
+This paper proposes a modified form of the continuous-time UDE law originally proposed by Zhong and Rees.
+It further extends this to concept to design a control law for discrete-time system.
+Stability analysis and numerical simulations for these techniques have been provided as well.